newamericafoundation/digi_survey_assure/docs/002-project_history.md

   * The facilitator can then verify the survey’s structure in the Survey Assure platform, including all created composite formulas, which can be set up in advance of the next on-site survey.
   * Surveys would be conducted on-site as they have been done in previous years, with Harvard SHINE facilitating on-site.
   * When a factory worker submits their completed survey, the information is saved to Qualtrics, automatically formatted in a process called normalization, then recorded on the Ethereum Blockchain and finally pushed to the Survey Assure platform via the data source connection.
   * Each new submission by a factory worker will continue to populate and update all the relevant charts and composites in the Survey Assure platform in near real-time.
-These updates include the new blockchain hash records for each chart and set of answers.
+These updates include the new Blockchain hash records for each chart and set of answers.
   * The Survey Assure platform would be accessible to stakeholders, management and factory workers.